lalinw/WatchPartyRescue/README.md

 # Watch Party Rescue

 An answer to the dreaded 'what-should-we-watch?!' when planning for an anime (or movie) night.
-WatchPartyRescue is here to Rescue your Watch Party! :)
+WatchPartyRescue is here to *R*escue your *W*atch *P*arty! :)

 Watch Party Rescue currently only supports `plan to watch` list from [MyAnimeList](https://myanimelist.net/).

 **Note: Users' list must be public in order to fetch their data.**

+### Developer notes
+Watch Party Rescue is a passion project as well as a self-demanded utility project.
+Currently, MyAnimeList offers the capability to compare a user's watchlist to one other user's.
+However, the comparison shows all anime title from each user's list and their scoring, which excludes group comparison and categorization details.

+This application allows the comparison between **multiple** users' lists and compares titles under the `plan to watch` list (list type specification may be added as a future feature).

 ## Features